TEAMMATES/teammates/docs/ide-setup.md

    ![eclipsesetupguide-8.png](images/eclipsesetupguide-8.png)

-1. To set up some static analysis tools, refer to [this document](static-analysis.md).

 1. To move on to the development phase, refer to [this document](development.md)

 > Note: It is not encouraged to run Gradle tasks via Eclipse.